mongodb/mongodb-atlas-service-broker/README.md

 9. After use all bindings can be removed by running `svcat unbind atlas-cluser-instance` and the cluster can be deprovisioned using `svcat deprovision atlas-cluster-instance`.
 10. Run `scripts/kubernetes-teardown.sh <namespace>` to fully remove the service broker.

+## Dependencies

+Dependencies are handled using Go modules.
+This means that the project doesn't have to be placed in the `$GOPATH` to work but can be used anywhere.
+If the project is placed inside the `$GOPATH` then modules won't be used.
+When modules are used and the project is run any dependencies should be fetched automatically.